Homemade Biscuits the Old-Fashioned Way

 - Salt – This adds flavor to your biscuits.

 - Lard or Butter – Using lard gives these biscuits that real old-fashioned taste, but butter works well too.
-Be sure the lard or butter is cold.
+Be sure the lard or butter is cold and not at room temperature.
+Cut into small cubes for the best texture.

 - Milk – This has been used for years in making those good old-fashioned homemade biscuits!